ambreen2006/book_recommendations/README.md

 ## Evaluation

 This is the 3rd iteration of the algorithm with the hit rate of `0.8`.
-The algorithm that only took into account genre similarity and the average rating of the book score hit rate of `0.56`
+The algorithm that only took into account genre similarity and the average rating of the book scored hit rate of `0.56`

 The notebook
 [Recommendations.ipynb](https://github.com/ambreen2006/book_recommendations/blob/master/ML_Pipeline/Recommendations.ipynb)